-Regulation of skin nutrient delivery to the target cells (bioavailability) becomes an important aspect of skin care and skin health.
-Tetrahydropiperine is emerging as a new class of topical bioavailability enhancers and based on clinical experimentation with its parent compound piperine, holds real promise as a versatile ajuvant in nutrient delivery through the skin.
+It should also be mentioned that Cosmoperine, based on clinical experimentation with its parent compound piperine, holds real promise as a versatile ajuvant in nutrient delivery through the skin.
 Piperine has been previously evaluated in oral dosages for its potential to enhance the gastrointestinal absorption of drugs and nutrients in animals and humans.
-Compounds successfuly studied include drugs such as vasicine, pyrazinamide, rifampicin, isoniazid, propranolol, theophylline and phenytoin, and nutrients such as fat soluble beta carotene, water soluble vitamin B6, vitamin C, coenzyme Q10 and the mineral selenium in the form of L-selenomethionine (23).
+Compounds successfully studied include drugs such as vasicine, pyrazinamide, rifampicin, isoniazid, propranolol, theophylline and phenytoin, and nutrients such as fat soluble beta carotene, water soluble vitamin B6, vitamin C, coenzyme Q10 and the mineral selenium in the form of L-selenomethionine. $^{\rm 23}$